graphql-java/graphql-java/SECURITY.md

 ## Supported Versions

-As per our [Release Policy](https://www.graphql-java.com/blog/release-policy/), we will backport critical bugfixes and security fixes for versions dating back 18 months.
+As stated in our [Release Policy](https://www.graphql-java.com/blog/release-policy/), we will backport critical bugfixes and security fixes for versions dating back 18 months.
 These fixes will be backported depending on severity and demand.

 ## Reporting a Vulnerability